barbeau/earth-gravitational-model/README.md

 >This class transforms vertical coordinates using coefficients from the <A HREF="http://earth-info.nima.mil/GandG/wgs84/gravitymod/wgs84_180/wgs84_180.html">Earth Gravitational Model</A>.
 This class is an adaption of Fortran code <code><a href="http://earth-info.nga.mil/GandG/wgs84/gravitymod/wgs84_180/clenqt.for">clenqt.for</a></code> from the <cite>National Geospatial-Intelligence Agency</cite> and available in public domain.
 The <cite>normalized geopotential coefficients</cite> file bundled in this module is an adaptation of <code><a href="http://earth-info.nima.mil/GandG/wgs84/gravitymod/wgs84_180/egm180.nor">egm180.nor</a></code> file, with some spaces trimmed.

-The `egm180.nor` file is included in `src/main/resources` directory in this project.
+The `egm180.nor` file is included in `src/main/resources` directory in this project, which appears to be the EGM84 model.

 ### Requirements